• HOME

 View of Stanley and the Sawtooth Mountains

 Spectators are welcome to come and watch the bonspiel for free.
-Curling games will take place Friday evening and continue on Saturday morning, late Saturday afternoon, and Sunday morning.
-During the bonspiel, there will be a dedicated area on the ice rink for spectators who want to try out curling.
-Spectators will be able to try out curling for free and there will also be a free “Learn to Curl" session at noon on Saturday for those who want to learn more about curling and play a short game.
-See the “Learn to Curl" page above.
+Curling games will take place Friday evening, Saturday morning, Saturday evening, and Sunday morning.
+There will be a free “Learn to Curl" class on Saturday at noon for those who want to learn more about curling and play a short game.
+See the “Learn to Curl" page above for more information.